 The latter portion of Article 47 of the Banking Act, as one can see in Paragraph 4, it states: “Federal and Cantonal regulations concerning the obligation to testify and to furnish information to a government authority shall apply.”
 This section refers to rare instances when Swiss bank accounts are utilized for illicit purposes or used to store criminal proceeds.

 Banking has long been a business principled on trust and confidentiality.
 Historically, the banker did not scream the details of the bank’s clients in the public square.
 Confidential treatment of banking client information has been in existence from the beginning of banking history.
 However it was not originally in the form of written laws.
 For people with Swiss bank accounts, however, privacy and confidentiality has long been written in specified legal code and protected under civil and criminal law.
-The Swiss Banking Act was enacted in 1934 and now, as then, contains articles such that any violation of bank-client privacy is a criminal offence.
+The Swiss Banking Act was enacted in 1934 and now, as then, contains articles such that any violation of bank-client privacy is a criminal offense.

 The Federal Constitution of the Swiss Confederation also guarantees economic freedom.
 Read the following which is directly from the Swiss constitution.